Symphony No. 3 (Schumann): Biographical context

 Throughout his life, Schumann explored a diversity of musical genres, including chamber, vocal, and symphonic music.
 Although Schumann wrote an incomplete G minor symphony as early as 1832–33 (of which the first movement was performed on two occasions to an unenthusiastic reception), he only began seriously composing for the symphonic genre after receiving his wife's encouragement in 1839.

 Schumann gained quick success as a symphonic composer following his orchestral debut with his warmly received First Symphony, composed in 1841 and premiered in Leipzig with Felix Mendelssohn conducting.
 The work which was later to be published as his Fourth Symphony was also finished in 1841.
 In 1845 he composed his C major Symphony, which was published in 1846 as No. 2, and, in 1850, his Third Symphony.
 By the end of his career Schumann had composed a total of four symphonies.

 The published numbering of the symphonies is not chronological because his Fourth Symphony of 1841 was not well received at its Leipzig premiere; Schumann withdrew the score and revised it ten years later in Düsseldorf.
 This final version was published in 1851 after the "Rhenish" Symphony was published.

-Genesis

-Schumann composed his Third Symphony in the same year that he completed his Cello Concerto op.
-129, which was published four years later.

-He was inspired to write the symphony after a trip to the Rhineland with his wife Clara.
-This journey was a happy and peaceful trip, which felt to them as if they were on a pilgrimage.
-He incorporated elements of the journey and portrayed other experiences from his life in the music.